 6. If the owner does not reply within 7 days, you can reply to that email (the one I said to keep safe) and a member of GMB support team will get in touch.
 Google will then release the page so that you can claim it.

 7. Unfortunately, Google tends to un-verify the page so you will have to request a postcard to get it verified again.

 (This used to be a huge issue as the postcard would take up to 4 weeks to arrive.
 It seems that they have improved this recently as it only takes a few days.)

 8. Once you receive the postcard and enter your pin online to verify the page, you should be all good to go.

 I wish you all the best in gaining control of your listing.
-If you do need any more assistance, just give me a shout or drop a comment below.
+If you do need any more assistance such as showing Google+ reviews in organic, local and PPC results, just give me a shout or drop a comment below.